krnithishkumar/krnithishkumar/README.md

 ### 👨‍💻 &nbsp;About Me

-💻 &nbsp; A passionate software engineer who is willing to solve real-world problems where more users can benefit.\
+💻 &nbsp; A passionate software engineer focused on developing robust and scalable applications.
+I am motivated to create positive impact through software that benefits a wide range of users.\
-💼 &nbsp; Currently working as Cloud Developer in [Aruba-HPE](https://www.arubanetworks.com/) | former Research Engineer in [BUDDI.AI](https://buddi.ai) \
+💼 &nbsp; Currently working as Cloud Developer in [Hewlett Packard Enterprise](https://www.arubanetworks.com/) | former Research Engineer in [BUDDI.AI](https://buddi.ai) \
 💡 &nbsp; I have 4.8 years of experience developing enterprise web applications and various research works.

 ### 🤝 &nbsp;Connect with me: